Today’s mortgage rates

 Here’s a snapshot of the state of play as this article was published.
 The data mostly compares to roughly the same time the business day before, so much of the movement will often have happened in the previous session.
 The numbers are:

-• Major stock indexes are higher this morning.
-(Bad for mortgage rates.)
-Investors buying shares often sell bonds, pushing prices down and increasing yields and mortgage rates.
-The opposite may occur when indexes are lower, though this relationship is imperfect.
+- U.S. stock markets were closed for Presidents Day.
+(Neutral for mortgage rates.)
+When investors buy shares, they often sell bonds, pushing prices down and increasing yields and mortgage rates.
+The opposite may happen when indexes are lower.
+Today’s modest movements suggest limited impact on mortgage pricing.

 *A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.